iretiayo/dynamic_grasping_pybullet_v2/README.md

 When planning using MoveIt!, it first converts start joint values and goal joint values of circular joints to be within [-pi, pi] (no matter what) and then return a plan.
 This plan is then adapted by the contoller to work the current joint values.
+This means if you want a particular joint to rotate 1000 cycles, you can only do it gradually because set the target to be 1000 cycles will have the same effect as 1 cycle.

 ## Useful Commands
 xacro